khaihanhtang/khaihanhtang/README.md

 Countries I have ever been to are 🇻🇳 🇹🇭 🇵🇭 🇸🇬 🇲🇾 🇯🇵 🇮🇩 🇦🇺 🇫🇷(transit) 🇮🇹 🇻🇦 🇩🇪.

 # News
-- On 17 March 2025, I got an acceptance, whose title is _**Everlasting Fully Dynamic Group Signatures**_ from ACNS 2025. ==> ACNS 2025 :white_check_mark:
+- On 17 March 2025, I got an acceptance, whose title is _**Everlasting Fully Dynamic Group Signatures**_, from ACNS 2025. ==> ACNS 2025 :white_check_mark:

 - In February 2025, I got 2 rejections from PKC 2025. ==> PKC 2025 :x::x:

 - In October 2024, I got a rejection from Eurocrypt 2025. ==> Eurocrypt 2025 :x:

 - On 26 August 2024, I got 2 rejections from Asiacrypt 2024.
-One of these 2 rejections is early rejection, in July 2024. ==> Asiacrypt 2024 :x::x:
+One of these 2 rejections is an early rejection, in July 2024. ==> Asiacrypt 2024 :x::x:

 - On 2 July 2024, my first SNARK paper titled _**Succinct Non-Subsequence Arguments**_ was accepted at SCN 2024, to be organized in Amalfi, Italy. ==> SCN 2024 :white_check_mark: